-In their traditional form, they were made with orange or grapefruit and lemon, and covered with a layer of white sugar, but over time, other ingredients have been incorporated, even in the coating.
-This is the case of what are now known as chocotejas because they are covered in chocolate.
+Tejas de Ica are native to and the heritage of the department of Ica.
+Whose capital bears the same name.
+In their traditional form, Ica tiles were made with a mixture of orange or grapefruit juice and lemon juice, and then covered with a layer of white sugar.
+However, over time, other ingredients have been incorporated, even in the coating.
+This is the case with what are now known as chocotejas, as they are covered in chocolate.

-Recipe for Ica Tejas
+Recipe for Tejas de Icas

 • One lemon.